newrelic-platform/docker_server_agent/README.md

 ##Building custom image##

-The Dockerfile used to generate the [nrsysmond image](https://registry.hub.docker.com/u/newrelic/nrsysmond/)  is provided, and the script file docker.build.sh can be used to build a new image.
-A custom-built image may require changes (e.g. image names)in docker.run.sh, docker.upload.sh and docker.service.
+The Dockerfile used to generate the [nrsysmond image](https://registry.hub.docker.com/u/newrelic/nrsysmond/) is provided, and the script file `docker.build.sh` can be used to build a new image.
+A custom-built image may require changes (e.g. image names) in `docker.run.sh`, `docker.upload.sh` and `nrsysmond.service`.

+##Running with systemd##

+Copy the file `nrsysmond.service` and the directory `nrsysmond.service.d` to the path `/etc/systemd/system/`.
+Edit the file `/etc/systemd/system/nrsysmond.service.d/license.conf` with your New Relic license key.

 ##Running with fleetctl##

-If you use fleetctl to manage a number of CoreOS nodes, you can use the sample service file docker.service to setup monitoring on multiple CoreOS machines.
-Thefile will need to be edited to insert your New Relic license key.
+If you use fleetctl to manage a number of CoreOS nodes, you can use the sample service file `nrsysmond.service` to setup monitoring on multiple CoreOS machines.
+The file will need to be edited to insert your New Relic license key.

 For more information on how to set up and run a fleetctl service , please refer to the CoreOS cluster management [documentation] (https://coreos.com/using-coreos/clustering/).